 You should develop SSOPs for all your equipment and include them in your sanitation program.

 The following pages include templates to develop your sanitation program.
-Electronic copies are included in the attached CD under the Sanitation Program templates folder.
 The templates are a guide and will need to be tailored to the needs of your operations.

 3. Sanitation program templates